NoriSte/reactjsday-2019-testing-course/book/the-realworld-project.md

-# The Realworld project
+# Conduit: the Realworld project

 We leveraged both the React frontend and the Node.js backend of the [RealWorld](http://realworld.io) project.
 You can play with it with an [online hosted demo](https://react-redux.realworld.io).
+THe project is a clone of [Medium](https://medium.com), the popular blogging platform, called Conduit.

 We cloned both the repositories and adapted them for the purpose of this course:

 - we shared some constants between the source code and the tests code
 - we delayed every backend operation to simulate E2E testing bottlenecks